Xalgorithms/development-docs/content/thought_experiments/britannia_brewery.md

 Interlibr.
 As a _rule maker_, they would like to learn the capabilities and limitations of Interlibr by understanding the implementation of one rule from each class.

+It is understood by Britannia that some of the rules that are outlined below are _specific to their business_ and would not be useful to other breweries as they are currently expressed.
+They have discussed these rules will all other breweries in their business network and have come to agreement that the _classes_ of rules are generally exhaustive for each business (delivery, promotional and loyalty) but the specifics of the examples _would need to be generalized_ before the rules are usable by all parties.

 _Britannia anticipates submitting **each** order individually to Interlibr.
 Please instruct if multiple orders should be submitted as a batch._